 That first game is also one of the reasons that Atari launches the obligatory lawsuit against Activision, to the tune of $20 million.
 It ostensibly concerns trademark infringement over Dragster, which is a carbon-copy of Drag Race, an Atari/Kee Games coin-op from 1977.
 Other violations mentioned in the suit are patent rights issues and the breaking of non-disclosure agreements the former Atari employees had signed, but it is really about Atari losing its ability to monopolize its share of a market that would have 3.5 million installed systems in the U.S. overall by Christmas.
-In December the two companies settle, with Activision paying Atari for a “technology license” to produce games for the VCS.
-Dragster is followed closely by Checkers, Boxing and Fishing Derby.
+Activision shows off their first four games at the 1980 Summer CES in Chicago: along with Dragster, they are Fishing Derby, Checkers and Boxing.
+Shipments of these games hit store shelves in July of 1980.
+By the Fall of the year, the company reports sales that have more than doubled the company’s own projections.
+In December Activision and Atari settle their dispute, with Activision paying Atari for a “technology license” to produce games for the VCS.
 In 1981 Activision posts sales of $65 million in software, a 1000% increase over the previous year, placing it second only to Atari for games sold.

 52 games in total are released by Activision between 1980 and 1988, with the designers’ identities prominently featured in all packaging.
 To increase its stable of programming stars, Activision adds a new Eastern Design Center in New Jersey, swelling the company’s design ranks with the likes Dan Kitchen, who is joined there later by his brother Garry, coming over from the Quaker Oats-owned U.S. Games.
 At his former company, Garry had created probably their most popular game, the shooter Space Jockey.
 John Van Ryzin also joins the Eastern Activision team.
 Another addition to the Activision crew is Carol Shaw, a former Atari programmer who had made early VCS games Checkers and 3D Tic Tac Toe for the company.
 At her new digs, she creates the hit River Raid, as well as Happy Trails for the Intellivision.
 Yet another Kitchen brother, Steve, joins the company in 1983.